-In addition, many people expect women to behave in these ways, and negatively evaluate behaviors that differ from expectations.
+Some people in decision roles expect women to behave in these ways, and negatively evaluate behaviors that differ from expectations.

-Body language is the greatest contributor to split-second judgments of people’s competence, according to Gruenfeld.
+Body language is the greatest contributor to split-second judgments (less than 100 milliseconds) of people’s competence, according to Gruenfeld.

-She estimated that body language is responsible for about 55% of judgments, whereas self-presentation accounts for 38%, and words for just 7% — in less than 100 milliseconds.
+She estimated that body language is responsible for about 55% of judgments, whereas self-presentation accounts for 38%, and words for just 7%.

-Her earlier work considered the impact of body language on assessments of power, whereas her more recent work investigates gender differences in attributions of competence and likeability.
+Her earlier work considered body language on assessments of power, and more recently, she investigated gender differences in attributions of competence and likeability.

 Posing in more powerful positions for as little as two minutes can change levels of testosterone, a marker of dominance, just as holding a submissive posture for the same time can increase cortisol levels, signaling stress, according to Gruenfeld.

 She suggested that women practice “the mechanics of powerful body language.”

 Women’s competence-likeability dilemma is not mitigated by achieving workplace success and status.

 University of North Carolina’s Alison Fragale, Benson Rosen, Carol Xu, Iryna Merideth found that successful women and men are judged more harshly for mistakes than lower status individuals who make identical errors.

 Fragale’s team found that observers attributed greater intentionality, malevolence, and self-concern to the actions of high status wrongdoers than the identical actions of low status wrongdoers.